TRP manipulation racket busted, 4 held: Mumbai police chief | Law-Order

 Another police official said two former employees of Hansa agency, involved in the process to determine the TRPs, have also been arrested.
 Singh said Republic TV channel is also involved in the TRP racket and those responsible will be arrested, be it a director, promoter or any other employee of the channel.

+Republic TV, in a statement, rubbished Singh's claims.
+Arnab Goswami, editor-in-chief of the channel, said the Mumbai police chief made false claims against Republic TV as the channel had questioned him in the Sushant Singh Rajput case investigation.

+Goswami said the channel will file a criminal defamation case against the Mumbai police commissioner.
+BARC has not mentioned the channel even in a single complaint, he said, adding Singh should issue an apology and get ready to face the channel in court.

-Bank accounts of these channels are also being probed and people responsible for the TRP racket are being summoned by police for further investigation in the case, he said.
+Singh said bank accounts of these channels are also being probed and people responsible for the TRP racket are being summoned by police for further investigation.
 "Based on these TRP ratings, advertisers pay to advertise on these channels and it is a game of thousands of crore," Singh said.

 Manipulated TRP ratings result in miscalculated targeted audience for the advertisers, he said, adding this results in losses of hundreds of crores of rupees because of such manipulations and fake statistics of TRPs.
 TRP is calculated on the basis of TV channel viewership in a confidential set of households.